-This program prepares graduates to fulfill the role of an Anesthesia Assistant within the Canadian healthcare system.
-Anesthesia Assistants are specially trained professionals who assist in the delivery of patient care during the perioperative period while working as a member of the Anesthesiologist-led anesthesia care team.
+This program prepares you to fill the role of an anesthesia assistant in the Canadian health care system.
+Anesthesia assistants are specially trained professionals who assist in the delivery of patient care during the perioperative period as part of anesthesiologist-led care teams.

-The TRU program was developed to meet the graduate competency requirements identified in the CSRT National Educational Competency Framework for Anesthesia Assistants while in accordance with provincial regulations and incorporating recommendations from the Canadian Anesthesiologists’ Society.
+This program was developed to meet the graduate competency requirements identified in the CSRT National Educational Competency Framework for Anesthesia Assistants in accordance with provincial regulations and recommendations from the Canadian Anesthesiologists’ Society (CAS).

 - Proof of professional licensure as an RRT or RN in Canada, or equivalent

 - At least one year of post-graduate clinical experience

 - A letter of sponsorship and commitment from an anesthesia department, typically your current place of employment, to deliver the clinical placement; more than one clinical site may be needed to fulfill all competencies required